developer-onizuka/HiveMetastore/README.md

 # Metastore in Apache Spark

 Hive provides with a SQL-compatible language on Hadoop using.
 But it is very difficult to understand even difference between Hive and Presto / Spark.
-This repo explains how the Hive can preserves the processing result in storage.
+I learn how the Hive can preserve the processing result in storage via enableHiveSupport option at initiation of Spark Session, because I don't have pure Hive environments.

 | |	Apache Hive |	Presto / Spark |
 | :--- | :--- | :--- |